awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-deployment-hosting-services-prerequisites.md

 **Note**
 Note that if handler function is implemented, `input_handler` and `output_handler` are ignored\.

       The following is a code example of `inference.py` script that you can put together with the compile model to perform custom pre\- and post\-processing on an image classification model\.
 The SageMaker client sends the image file as an `application/x-image` content type to the `input_handler` function, where it is converted to JSON\.
-The converted image file is then sent to the [Tensorflow Model Server \(TFX\)](https://www.tensorflow.org/tfx/serving/api_rest) using then REST API\.
+The converted image file is then sent to the [Tensorflow Model Server \(TFX\)](https://www.tensorflow.org/tfx/serving/api_rest) using the REST API\.

       ```
       import json